Laurie Notaro book looks at aging and navigating midlife

 What is the writing process like?

-Notaro takes notes in her phone for things she wants to incorporate in her book.
+Notaro shared this tidbit: she takes notes in her phone for things she wants to incorporate in her books.